4d/docs/website/translated_docs/es/Users/overview.md

 You initiate the 4D password access control system with 4D Server by [assigning a password to the Designer user](handling_users_groups.md#designer-and-administrator).
 Until you give the Designer a password, all application access are done with the Designer's access rights, even if you have [set up users and groups](handling_users_groups.md) (when the application opens, no ID is required).
 Any part of the application can be opened.

-When a password is assigned to the Designer, all the access privileges take effect.
+Cuando se asigna una contraseña al Diseñador, todos los privilegios de acceso entran en vigor.
 In order to connect to the application or to a [server with protected access](handling_users_groups.md#assigning-group-access), remote users must enter a login/password.

-To disable the password access system, you just need to remove the Designer password.
+Para desactivar el sistema de acceso por contraseña, basta con eliminar la contraseña del Diseñador.

 ## Access control in single-user applications